moeinset/PyTorch_colorectal_cancer_01/ModularMode/Instructions.md

 for using in modular mode:

-1-download data to your colab (you can use get_data.py module) data should be in this orther:
+1-download data to your colab (you can use get_data.py module) data should be in this order:

 data/
   tumor_stroma_lympho/